skytable/docs/docs/actions/SET.md

 :::

-Set the value of a key in the current table
+Set the value of a key in the current table, if it doesn't already exist